 here.
 It is composed by:

-1) An agent.py python file containing a python class with the proper initialization method and a act(self, observation) method returning actions to be executed
+1) An agent.py python file containing a python class with the proper constructor, a reset(self) method called when env.reset() is called, and a act(self, observation, info) method returning actions to be executed

 2) A model.xxx file containing trained agent model parameters (e.g. policy network weights, if any)

 3) A requirements.txt file containing python prerequisites to create the virtual environment (either virtualenv or conda) containing all modules to run the agent (if any)

 4) A packages.txt file containing OS packages dependencies required to run the agent (if any)